ZachMcM/risk-league/README.md

 ```

 ### Running The Server In Dev Mode (Nodemon)
-To run the API server without transpiling into JS with the build command simply run
+To run the backend server without transpiling into JS with the build command simply run
 ```
 cd client
 npm run dev